Other research policies

 Pancreatic Cancer UK understands and appreciates that people do have concerns about medical research involving animals, and charities providing funding support for it, and shares people's concerns about the well-being of animals in medical research.

-We would like to reassure our supporters that Pancreatic Cancer UK would only consider funding research involving animals if all other possibilities have been carefully and fully considered, the research is not an unnecessary duplication of previous work and it is likely to lead to essential information that could otherwise not be achieved by alternative methods.
+We would like to reassure our supporters that Pancreatic Cancer UK would only consider funding research involving animals if all other possibilities have been carefully and fully considered, the research is not an unnecessary duplication of previous work and it is likely to lead to essential information that could help us take on this tough cancer.

 You can find out more about the use of animals in research in the following resources: